NBCU Launch Tv Directors Program | Female Forward

 - APPLICATION must be completed in its entirety.
 Incomplete applications will be disqualified.

 - TWO DIRECTING SAMPLES that capture the director’s unique visual style and ability to direct performers.
-All samples must be live-action narrative content (i.e. Feature Film, Short Film, Webisode, etc.).
+All samples must be scripted, live-action narrative content.
+Only scripted feature films, short films, and webisodes will be accepted as eligible directing samples.
+Animation, documentary, unscripted content, compilations, and sizzle reels are not accepted as directing samples and will not be reviewed.
 The applicant must be the sole director of all samples submitted.
-Animation directing samples will not be accepted.
-Compilations and sizzle reels are not accepted and will not be reviewed.
-We only accept samples via online streaming links.
+Delivery requirements: We only accept samples via online streaming links.
 You must provide an online streaming link and password, using Vimeo or YouTube.
 Your samples should be available for at least six months after you submit your application.
 Please do not update or change your uploaded file or its password once you submit your application.
 Please double-check that you have entered the password correctly (remembering that passwords are case sensitive).
 If we do not have the correct password, we will not be able to evaluate your samples.
 We do not accept WeTransfer, Dropbox, Google Drive, or other such file-transfer services for the visual material delivery.

 - RÉSUMÉ outlining chronological paid employment history (may include entertainment and non-entertainment positions) and any directing-related honors/awards.
 Positions must have been held within the past 15 years (two pages or less).
 Only list compensated positions, with the exception of entertainment industry internships and full-time volunteer work at non-profits.
 If listing directing projects, only include projects that were produced.
 The applicant’s résumé will provide us an understanding of their work history and insight into their individual life experiences.